 - 12.1 Within three months of the date of its first meeting, each Community Council shall draw up and submit to the Scottish Borders Council for approval, a Constitution for the regulation and management of its affairs.
-Each Constitution shall contain provision for the following:- - (a) Name of the Community Council;
+Each Constitution shall contain provision for the following:- - (a) Name of the Community Council; - (b) Size, composition, purpose, functions and quorum (as defined in paragraph 11.7 above) of the Community Council and of any Committees appointed by the Community Council;

-- (b) Size, composition, purpose, functions and quorum (as defined in paragraph 11.7 above) of the Community Council and of any Committees appointed by the Community Council; - (c) Frequency of holding meetings, of which there shall be at least three in any twelve month period, to be convened at intervals of not more than 6 months, including provision for an Annual General Meeting, which shall be held not later than 60 days after the end of the Community Council's financial year recognising the common election month set by Scottish Borders Council; - (d) The Agenda for the Annual General Meeting shall include items for receiving the following, namely:- - (i) a report on the Council's activities for the previous year; - (ii) the scrutinised/approved Annual Statement of Accounts; and - (iii) proposals for the amendment of that Council's Constitution, where appropriate; - (e) Rules whereby Community Council members shall be advised of the place, date and time of any meetings of the Community Council, Committees or Sub-Committees by means of written agendas, specifying the business to be conducted and sent either to their normal residence or place of work at least seven days before the due date of such meeting.
-Public notice shall be given by a copy of the agenda being affixed in a prominent and clearly visible position at the normal place where meetings of that Council are held and/or in such other manner or locations as may be prescribed in the Constitution; - (f) Rules for the keeping of Minutes which shall also provide that such Minutes shall be circulated to members of the Community Council not later than with the issue of the agenda for the next meeting, and that adequate arrangements shall be made for Minutes of any meeting to be available for inspection by members of the public within the Community Council's area not later than seven clear days prior to the next meeting of the Community Council; - (g) Method and procedure for the nomination of candidates; - (h) Term of office of members of the Community Council, recognising the common election month set by Scottish Borders Council; - (i) Arrangements governing the election and/or appointment of office bearers and their term of office; - (j) Appointment of ex officio (Scottish Borders Council) and co-opted members: - (k) Procedure for filling of casual vacancies; - (I) Holding of heritable property;
+- (c) Frequency of holding meetings, of which there shall be at least three in any twelve month period, to be convened at intervals of not more than 6 months, including provision for an Annual General Meeting, which shall be held not later than 60 days after the end of the Community Council's financial year recognising the common election month set by Scottish Borders Council; - (d) The Agenda for the Annual General Meeting shall include items for receiving the following, namely:- - (i) a report on the Council's activities for the previous year; - (ii) the scrutinised/approved Annual Statement of Accounts; and - (iii) proposals for the amendment of that Council's Constitution, where appropriate; - (e) Rules whereby Community Council members shall be advised of the place, date and time of any meetings of the Community Council, Committees or Sub-Committees by means of written agendas, specifying the business to be conducted and sent either to their normal residence or place of work at least seven days before the due date of such meeting.
+Public notice shall be given by a copy of the agenda being affixed in a prominent and clearly visible position at the normal place where meetings of that Council are held and/or in such other manner or locations as may be prescribed in the Constitution.
+Community Councils should take proactive steps to engage with all members of the community fairly.
+All Community Council meetings should be held in accessible venues. - (f) Rules for the keeping of Minutes which shall also provide that such Minutes shall be circulated to members of the Community Council not later than with the issue of the agenda for the next meeting, and that adequate arrangements shall be made for Minutes of any meeting to be available for inspection by members of the public within the Community Council's area not later than seven clear days prior to the next meeting of the Community Council; - (g) Method and procedure for the nomination of candidates; - (h) Term of office of members of the Community Council, recognising the common election month set by Scottish Borders Council; - (i) Arrangements governing the election and/or appointment of office bearers and their term of office; - (j) Appointment of ex officio (Scottish Borders Council) and co-opted members: - (k) Procedure for filling of casual vacancies; - (I) Holding of heritable property;